 The programme we follow at Sherburn High School is based on national guidelines provided by the DfE and is sensitive to the age and experience of our pupils.
-It is delivered through the Curriculum and Tutorial offer, as part of Personal Development Days as well as informally through other subject areas and the ethos of the school.
+We have thought carefully about which year groups should study which content and consulted with students to ensure information is delivered in a timely manner.
+It is delivered in period one as part of our Personal Development curriculum, through assemblies and informally through other subject areas and the ethos of the school.